pyca/cryptography/docs/index.rst

 an in-depth knowledge of the cryptographic concepts at work.
 Because of the potential danger in working at this level, this is referred to as the "hazardous materials" or "hazmat" layer.
-These live in the ``cryptography.hazmat`` package, and their documentation will always contain a admonition at the top.
+These live in the ``cryptography.hazmat`` package, and their documentation will always contain an admonition at the top.

 We recommend using the recipes layer whenever possible, and falling back to the